All Episodes

 This is them putting disinformation front and center for years in the mainstream media and seeding it repeatedly and then taking that disinformation to the FBI and intentionally getting the FBI to lie to a federal court to get a surveillance warrant on an American citizen.

-and utilize Christopher Steele to do the same, and feed that information not just to the media, but back to the Hillary Clinton campaign and their cronies, who they were hired by through Perkins Coe and Michael Sussman, the indicted defendant in this case, and completes the circle and totally destroys any claim that Fusion GPS did all of this work in anticipation of litigation or under an attorney client privilege because they were doling this out to any journalists that were listening and
+the indicted defendant in this case, and completes the circle and totally destroys any claim that Fusion GPS did all of this work in anticipation of litigation or under an attorney client privilege because they were doling this out to any journalists that were listening and they were editing their articles so they, Fusion GPS and the Clinton world and the Clinton Empire could have their political false narrative out there for years and years and years.

 And now they've gotten caught.

-Okay, you know, it's not a me thing or an I thing, but it's so many people were misled for so long, not just in America but around the world.
+Okay, you know, it's not a me thing or an I thing, but it's so many people were misled for so long, not just in America, but around the world.

-No, you destroyed our relationship with the foreign powers by lying to the American public and the world about this uh total criminal conspiracy that you allowed to have occur on your watch.
+No, you destroyed our relationship with the foreign powers by lying to the American public and the world about this total criminal conspiracy that you allowed to have occur on your watch.

 Yeah.

-Um I think we finished it up in January of 18.
+I think we finished it up in January of 18.

-So we put that out there, and if you remember the main, you know, you remember the mainstream media um reaction to it, you know, Devin and Cash peddle, false narrative, intentionally lie to the American public in the world.
+And if you remember the main, you know, you remember the mainstream media reaction to it.

 But we did the same thing in that memo that John Durham's doing.

-We took the information that was from the FBI that was from Fusion GPS, that was from their own documentation and their own statements, and we just put it in the Nunes memo, basically word for word.
+We took the information that was from the FBI, that was from Fusion GPS, that was from their own documentation and their own statements, and we just put it in the Nunes memo, basically word for word.

 And we said, go ahead, refute it.